localstack/architect-local/README.md

 # Architect Local

-This repo provides `arclocal`, a simple command-line wrapper to use Architect CLI (arc.codes) locally with [LocalStack](https://localstack.cloud).
+This repo provides `arclocal`, a simple command-line wrapper to use Architect CLI (https://arc.codes) locally with [LocalStack](https://localstack.cloud).

 ## Prerequisites